hegxiten/PyRailSim/README.md

 `./simulation_test/configs.py`

-To change the network topology, edit the props in System class in
+To change the network topology, edit the props in Network class in

-`./simulation_core/network/System/System.py`
+`./simulation_core/network/network.py`

 To debug: find the intended debug timestamps and add the `debug_timestamp` input argument in launch(), such as `debug_timestamp=1515615000` and add breakpoint at `line #19`